Undergraduate BA (Hons)

 TEACHING

-As part of your English Multidiscipline course, your timetable will include a breakdown of your scheduled lessons, with timeslots for you to explore your independent research interests.
+As part of your BA (Hons) English Multidiscipline course, your timetable will include a breakdown of your scheduled teaching sessions, with timeslots for you to explore your independent research interests.

-Your lectures are fairly formal, taking place in large groups with students from across the pathway disciplines of English Literature, English Language, Drama and Creative Writing.
+Your lectures are fairly formal, taking place in large groups with students from across the disciplines of English Literature, English Language, Drama, and Creative Writing.

 Tutorials are more informal, consisting of small group teaching that is often student-led.